Top 6 Ways to Improve Workplace Ergonomics

 Employees should also look away from their screens as often as possible to decrease eye strain.
 According to the American Optometric Association, the best way to reduce computer vision syndrome is to follow the 20-20-20 rule.
 For every 20 minutes of work, employees should look 20 feet away from their computers for 20 seconds.
 This practice reduces eye strain and can help prevent headaches and neck pain.

-WB WOOD Can Help You Improve Workplace Ergonomics
+WB Wood Can Help You Improve Ergonomics In The Workplace

 Contact us to learn more about our human-focused solutions and discover how we can help you reimagine your office space.